oroinc/documentation/backend/entities-data-management/workflows/translations-wizard.rst

 .. code-block:: none

     bin/console oro:workflow:translations:dump my_workflow --locale=en > $YOUR_BUNDLE_DIR/Resources/translations/workflows.en.yml

 This way, file `<YourBundleDirectory>/Resources/translations/workflows.en.yml` is filled by translation keys tree with empty strings, so a developer can fill their values with proper text (English in the example).

-If your workflow is extended from some another workflow, you may want to inherit existing translations from that parent workflow.
-To do so pass the name of the parent workflow as the `--parent-workflow` option value.
+If your workflow is extended from a different workflow, you may want to inherit existing translations from that parent workflow.
+To do so, pass the name of the parent workflow as the `--parent-workflow` option value.
 Any translations that are not present in your workflow will automatically be copied from the parent workflow.

 .. code-block:: none

     bin/console oro:workflow:translations:dump my_workflow --locale=en --parent-workflow=the_parent_workflow > $YOUR_BUNDLE_DIR/Resources/translations/workflows.en.yml

 **Step 3**